Team-GOATS/svelte-toggles-npm-package/README.md

 ## Get Started

-Check your Local Storage for your Light value.
+Check your Local Storage for your Light value when the Sun is visible

 **To install and set up the library, run:**